Close your Private Limited Company easily with complete legal compliance.

-Striking off is preferred for companies with minimal or no external liabilities.
-A company that has been inactive since incorporation or for the past two years may apply for strike-off, commonly known as a fast-track exit.
-The key conditions are that the company must have no assets or liabilities and must comply with all relevant legal provisions.
+Striking off is ideal for companies with little to no external liabilities.
+A business that has remained inactive since incorporation or for at least the last two years can apply for strike-off, often referred to as a fast-track exit.
+To qualify, the company must have no assets or liabilities and must have fulfilled all applicable legal compliances.

-Company’s MoA – AoA, Certificate of Incorporation, PAN card and other registration certificates
+Company’s Memorandum of Association (MoA), Articles of Association (AoA), Certificate of Incorporation, PAN card, and other applicable registration certificates.

-The financial statement of the Company for the most recent year, prepared prior to 30 days of filing the application
+The company’s financial statements for the most recent financial year, prepared within 30 days prior to filing the application.

 Call us at: 9414883452 or Email us : contact@submitreturn.com